filviu/blog/content/posts/2009/2009-08-14-im-not-using-gravity-for-twitter-access-on-my-phone.md

   - twitter

 ---
-Even though I like Gravity a lot, I chose a simpler FREEWARE symbian native application as a client for Twitter - <a href="http://www.tweets60.com/" target="_blank" rel="noopener">Tweets60</a>:
+Even though I like Gravity a lot, I chose a simpler FREEWARE symbian native application as a client for Twitter - [Tweets60](http://www.tweets60.com/):

 It's simple, fast, and has access point prioritization built in.